-Prior to the 2008 spin-off, Belo Corp. offered pension benefits to eligible employees through The G. B. Dealey Retirement Pension Plan (the "Belo Plan").
-In March 2007, Belo froze the Belo Plan and all affected employees were provided with transition benefits.
-At the time of the spin-off, Belo Corp. remained the sole sponsor and administrator of the Belo Plan for all of its approximately 9,300 participants, and A. H. Belo agreed to share investment oversight responsibilities with Belo Corp. and to reimburse Belo Corp. for 60 percent of each contribution Belo Corp. made to the Belo Plan.
+Prior to the 2008 spin-off, Belo Corp. offered pension benefits to eligible employees through The G. B. Dealey Retirement Pension Plan (the "Pension Plan").
+In March 2007, Belo Corp. froze the Pension Plan and all affected employees were provided with transition benefits.
+At the time of the spin-off, Belo Corp. remained the sole sponsor and administrator of the Pension Plan for all of its approximately 9,300 participants, and A. H. Belo agreed to share investment oversight responsibilities with Belo Corp. and to reimburse Belo Corp. for 60 percent of each contribution Belo Corp. made to the Pension Plan.

-The Company and Belo Corp. split the Belo Plan effective January 1, 2011.
-Under the agreement, Belo Plan liabilities and assets allocable to the approximately 5,100 current and former employee participants of A. H. Belo and its newspaper businesses were transferred to two new defined benefit pension plans created, sponsored and managed by or on behalf of A. H. Belo (the "New Plans").
-Benefits under the New Plans will continue to be frozen like the Belo Plan and A. H. Belo is now solely responsible for contributions to the New Plans.
-The split of the Belo Plan does not change the amount of the benefits any participant has accrued or is currently receiving.
+The Company and Belo Corp. split the Pension Plan effective January 1, 2011.
+Under the agreement, benefit assets and liabilities allocable to the approximately 5,100 current and former employee participants of A. H. Belo and its newspaper businesses were transferred to two new defined benefit pension plans created, sponsored and managed by or on behalf of A. H. Belo (the "New Plans").
+Benefits under the New Plans will continue to be frozen like the Pension Plan and A. H. Belo is now solely responsible for contributions to the New Plans.
+The split of the Pension Plan does not change the amount of the benefits any participant has accrued or is currently receiving.

-A. H. Belo adopted two separate defined contribution plans at the time of the 2008 spin-off which were designed to provide supplemental pension benefits over a five-year period for all A. H. Belo employees who were participants in the Belo Plan, including Robert Decherd and Jim Moroney.
+In conjunction with the Pension Plan freeze in 2007, A. H. Belo adopted two separate defined contribution plans at the time of the spin-off which were designed to provide supplemental pension benefits over a five-year period for all A. H. Belo employees who were participants in the Pension Plan, including Robert Decherd and Jim Moroney.
 The A. H. Belo PTS Plan is an account-balance plan intended to qualify under the provisions of Section 401(a) of the Internal Revenue Code.
 The A. H. Belo PTS Restoration Plan is a non-qualified plan and is intended to cover any transition supplement payments that exceed Internal Revenue Service ("IRS") limits to all qualified plan accounts.

-The Company suspended, with respect to all participants, the contributions earned in 2009 that would have been made to the PTS Plan and PTS Restoration Plan in early 2010.
-Effective January 1, 2010, the PTS Plan and PTS Restoration Plan benefits were reinstated for all participants and accrued benefits for 2010 were contributed in 2011.
-Accrued benefits for 2011 were contributed in 2012.
+Accrued benefits for 2011 under the PTS Plan were contributed in 2012.
+Accrued PTS benefits for 2012 will be contributed in 2013.
+No benefits were accrued for 2011 and contributed in 2012 to the PTS Restoration Plan.
 For additional discussion of the PTS Plan and the PTS Restoration Plan, see "Post-Employment Benefits."